ducaale/xh/README.md

     -V, --version         Prints version information

 OPTIONS:
     -A, --auth-type <auth-type>                Specify the auth mechanism [possible values: Basic, Bearer] -a, --auth <auth>
-    -o, --output <output>                    Save output to FILE instead of stdout --max-redirects <max-redirects>      Number of redirects to follow, only respected if `follow` is set -p, --print <print>                      String specifying what the output should contain --pretty <pretty>                    Controls output processing [possible values: All, Colors, Format, None] -s, --style <theme>                      Output coloring style [possible values: Auto, Solarized] --default-scheme <default-scheme>    The default scheme to use if not specified in the URL
+    -o, --output <output>                      Save output to FILE instead of stdout --max-redirects <max-redirects>        Number of redirects to follow, only respected if `follow` is set -p, --print <print>                        String specifying what the output should contain --pretty <pretty>                      Controls output processing [possible values: All, Colors, Format, None] -s, --style <theme>                        Output coloring style [possible values: Auto, Solarized] --proxy <<PROTOCOL>:<PROXY_URL>>...
+Proxy to use for a specific protocol.
+The value passed to this option should take the form of <PROTOCOL>:<PROXY_URL>.
+You can specify proxies for multiple protocols by repeating this option.
+Note that when this option is absent, the environment variables `http_proxy` and `https_proxy` can be used to set proxies to use --default-scheme <default-scheme>      The default scheme to use if not specified in the URL

 ARGS:
     <[METHOD] URL>       The request URL, preceded by an optional HTTP method